As diplomats flee Sudan fighting, a former envoy says some should stay

 Under an order from President Biden, about 100 people boarded planes to leave Khartoum in a precarious weekend exodus assisted by U.S. special operations forces.
 Countries from the U.K. to Canada joined the U.S. in extracting diplomats and families from the Sudanese capital.

 Carney calls the 1996 decision to leave a "huge mistake," and while he says he won't second-guess the current operation, he tells NPR's Steve Inskeep that if diplomats such as U.N. special representative Volker Perthes remain, they can continue to work with the warring parties to attempt a cease-fire.
+(Perthes left Khartoum this weekend but will remain in Sudan for now, the UN said in a statement.)
 "In addition, of course, if some diplomats stay, it gives some hope to U.S. nationals who were not able to evacuate."

 Even so, Carney tells Morning Edition, "An embassy is an office building.
 It is not a fort...No embassy is really defensible."
 And he says there's no way to fortify the compound against the kind of weapons and explosives used in the violence that over the past week has wounded thousands and killed more than 420 people, including at least 264 civilians.